impossibledreams/wc-external-variations/readme.txt

 This version changes the external SKU replacement functionality into a shortcode.

 == Changelog ==

+= 1.0.2 =
+* Added shortcodes for variation custom fields and post date

 = 1.0.1 =
 * Moved external SKU replacement into a shortcode